joosefinnilsson/SAGEMCOM-FAST-5370e-TELIA/README.md

 ![Screenshot](https://nr1.nu/sagem/felia1.jpg)

 ###### Hidden users is added even if you just see empty fields above hash passwords.
-Let me show you a proof (usernames might be different on your device so you must guess cause you wont be able to find them anwhere in plain-text, when password is listed you found the correct username, then you can try to crack the password and then login as the user - All commands that is using in video is listed below)
+Let me show you a proof (usernames might be different on your device so you must guess cause you wont be able to find them anwhere in plain-text, when password is listed you found the correct username, then you can try to crack the password and then login as the user - All commands that is using in the video is listed further down in this readme)

 ![Screenshot](misc/youarenotalone.gif)